 Toss on some red pepper or garlic, fold it in half lengthwise, and eat it standing up to capture the grease before it stains your clothes.
 That’s the way we’ve been eating pizza in New York for years.
 The classic New York slice, however, has been on the decline ever since the chain pizzerias have corrupted the landscape.
-For the pizza, head to Keste to try some of the best 'za in the U.S.
+But you can still get some excellent pies at Keste,

 5. The Hot Dog

 This might be an obvious choice, but I don’t think so.
 You can find carts selling cheap hot dogs throughout the city.
 You might be tempted to try one just to say you did.
 And I think you should; it definitely is a New York experience.
 But even better, take the train out to Coney Island and sample a Nathan’s Famous dog right on the boardwalk, at 1310 Surf Ave.
 Maybe it’s the salty sea air.
 Maybe it’s the crisp skin of the hot dog, or the way it’s perfectly fried.
 Whatever it is, you won’t forget your Nathan’s hot dog on Coney Island.

 Some of New York’s oldest restaurants are steakhouses, and for good reason.
 They keep it simple.
 Some might have sawdust on the floors, others clay pipes on the ceiling or photos of celebrities on the walls, but that is about as fancy as they get.
 What they do is serve quality, properly aged meat cooked to perfection and presented in a no-nonsense, no-frills manner.
 That's what they do at Peter Luger in Williamsburg, Brooklyn and at Keen's Steakhouse near Macy's.
 We're also quite fond of such newer restaurants as Cote, where top quality steaks are cooked in the middle of your table, and served with Korean sides.